Posts

 Image

-This is tricky, how do you compile a cafe list in the foodie haven that is Cornwall!
-There are so many I haven't tried yet, and many I can't wait to sample.
-So this is far from an exhaustive list, but here are some suggestions for your next caffeine fix...
-The Harbour Light in Boscastle A relatively new venture, opened this year, but Proper Vintage who run this walkers refresh are old hats at bringing the delicious.
-Doug and Hannah have been converting vintage vehicles to sell their tasty cakes and ice cream from for a good few years.
-Check out the beautifully restored Beryl ice cream van at Bosiney Cove.
-2025 found them opening a fully-fledged cafe in the beautiful village of Boscastle.
-Definitely worth a visit.
-The Peacock Cafe at Pencarrow House and Gardens Such a perfect setting, the gorgeous historic home of the Molesworth St-Aubyns is just a fab day out, with guided house tour and acres of ancient woodland for dogs to roam and tidy Italian gardens to explore.
-The cafe, n...
+Last checked July 2026.
+Opening times and menus can change, so it is worth checking with each café before travelling.
+This is a tricky one: how do you compile a café list in the foodie haven that is Cornwall?
+There are so many I haven’t tried yet, and plenty more I can’t wait to sample.
+This is far from an exhaustive list, but here are seven suggestions for your next caffeine fix.
+1. The Harbour Light, Boscastle The Harbour Light opened in 2025, but Proper Vintage, who run this walker-friendly stop, are old hands at bringing the delicious.
+Doug and Hannah have spent years converting vintage vehicles into places to sell their cakes and ice cream, including the beautifully restored Beryl at Bossiney Cove.
+Their fully fledged café in Boscastle is definitely worth a visit.
+2. The Peacock Café at Pencarrow House and Gardens The Peacock Café has such a perfect setting.
+Pencarrow is a lovely day out, with guided...

 A Cornwall Beach Guide